bofie/cs168_student/projects/proj1_chat/spec.md

 The server should accept a single command line argument that's the port that the server should run on.

 Unlike your server in part 0, your server in this part of the assignment must allow many clients to be connected and sending messages concurrently.
-Each client should have an associated name (sent with messages from the client, so that other connected clients know who each message is from) and channel that they're currently subscribed to.
+Each client should have an associated name (so that other connected clients know who each message is from) and channel that they're currently subscribed to.
 When a client first connects, it won't have an associated name and channel.
 The first message that the server receives from the client should be used as the client's name.

-Future messages from the client to the server can take one of two formats.
+Future messages from the client to the server can take one of two forms.
 The first type of message is a control message; control messages always begin with "/".
 There are three different control messages your server should handle from clients:

 - `/join <channel>` should add the client to the given channel.
 Clients can only be in one channel at a time, so if the client is already in a channel, this command should remove the client from that channel.
 When a client is added to a channel, a message should be broadcasted to all existing members of the channel stating that the client has joined.
 Similarly, if the client left a channel, a message should be broadcasted stating that the client left.
 - `/create <channel>` should create a new channel with the given name, and add the client to the given channel.
 As with the `/join` call, the client should be removed from any existing channels.